 Oftentimes, landlords do not even consider the option of buying income properties in Downtown.
 The reason for that is simple – cosmic prices and a lack of residential properties for sale.
 But Houston is not like other major cities.
 It is different.
 You might be surprised to learn that Downtown Houston is considered one of the most up-and-coming areas of the city.
 For many years in a row, the territory of Downtown was predominantly used for building commercial properties, but things have changed.
 Today an increasing number of people choose Houston as their place of residence.
 As a result, the local population is growing and expected to double in the next five year.
 Grab your chance to get the best piece of that housing pie before somebody else outsmarts you.
 Although apartments for rent in Houston Downtown are among the priciest in the city, median purchase prices are even lower than in Montrose or Greater Heights.
 Can you believe that?

 Greenway and Upper Kirby is the core of the Houston economic revival.
-The neighborhood is a bridge between high-rise financial district and quiet neighborhoods with green lawns.
+The neighborhood is a bridge between the high-rise financial district and quiet neighborhoods with green lawns.
 A lot of respected companies choose to put their headquarters in Upper Kirby.
 Most residential properties are apartment complexes or condos.
 The area is considered upscale since the average income is way above Houston average, rent prices are also significantly higher.
 The district also offers various entertainment venues, highly acclaimed restaurants, music halls, and nightclubs.

 The center of the west side of Houston.
 Westchase is considered a business district.
 More than 1,500 different businesses reside in this area.
-It is mostly headquarters of energy companies, primarily petroleum industry.
+It is mostly the headquarters of energy companies, primarily the petroleum industry.
 In addition, the area also hosts various engineering and chemical companies.
 The neighborhood also contains various residential properties, occupied by the professionals of the district.
 It is mostly townhouses and duplexes.
 Despite the dense urban planning, the area also has some minor parks and trails.
 You can also enjoy a wide array of cheap eateries and authentic cafes of national cuisine.

 This laidback suburban neighborhood consists of single-family residences.
 It is located near several universities and a medical center and might be a perfect home for the family of medical professionals or the associate professor.
 The hood has a great choice of duplexes and detached houses, perfectly suitable for renting out.
-Braeswood Place has very low crime comparing to the rest of Harris County.
+Gridiron has very low crime comparing to the rest of Harris County.
 The local school system provides great educational opportunities, including IB, magnet schools programs and a couple of private schools.
 To sum up, this neighborhood superb for starting a family and raising kids.

-This neighborhood has a bucolic vibe and a small town feel.
+This neighborhood has a bucolic vibe and a small-town feel.
 But do not be fooled, it is home to the smartest people in the country.
-Clear Lake is a city of scientists, it is located nearNASA’s Johnson Space Center and significant Lockheed Martin operations.
-The neighborhood is also in close proximity to one of the campuses of University of Houston, and numerous research institutions, such as Lunar and Planetary Institute.
+Clear Lake is a city of scientists, it is located near NASA’s Johnson Space Center and significant Lockheed Martin operations.
+The neighborhood is also in close proximity to one of the campuses of the University of Houston, and numerous research institutions, such as Lunar and Planetary Institute.
 The area has everything to put the scientists’ mind at ease and just do their job: great schools, city’s own police department, vibrant cultural scene.
-Another thing you need to know, scientists are very mobile population, constantly moving between different research centers and institutions, so you will always have somebody to rent your property.
+Another thing you need to know, scientists are a very mobile population, constantly moving between different research centers and institutions, so you will always have somebody to rent your property.
 The neighborhood also offers various park and a natural preserve with spectacular hiking trails.

 Investing in real estate is not as simple as it may seem.
 After any successful investment usually stands the weeks of analysis and deliberations.
 Just like renters want to get more space for their dollar, real estate investors aim for the higher interest rates for their income properties.
 Everyone just wants to secure a great deal.
 That’s why you should make all real estate investments with your potential renters in mind.
 If that’s possible, choose rentals you’d like to be living in yourself.
 Select neighborhoods you’d like your kids to be growing up in.
 Pick the best properties in terms of price-quality ratio.
 This way, you’ll never be on the losing side.

 If you feel like Houston is the right choice for you but want to learn more about the current state of the housing market, don’t shy away from talking to professionals.
 Get in touch with real estate investment associations.
-They say The Realty Investment Club of Houston and Houston REIA are the most well-versed in the topic.
+The Realty Investment Club of Houston and Houston REIA are the most well-versed in the topic.